Causes of accelerated tire wear and tear

 (iii) Improper wheel alignment

-Another reason behind your tire’s accelerated wearing is wheel misalignment.
+Another reason behind your tire’s accelerated wearing and a major cause of poor car fuel economy is wheel misalignment.

 The thing is each vehicle comes preset with specific manufacturer’s specifications on angles that position the wheels correctly for proper road contact and you have to keep them adjusted as indicated.